flpflan/u-freecam/README.md

 > Depending on the game, some modes may not work correctly or may even cause the game to crash.
 > You can try out all three modes and choose the one that works best for you.

-After injected to the process , a WebUI interface will be started on the local port __23333__.
+After loaded to the process , a WebUI interface will be started on the local port __23333__.
 This interface can be accessed via a browser to adjust various program parameters.

 To access it locally, simply open http://localhost:23333.